jinyu11/sendgrid-csharp/TROUBLESHOOTING.md

 <a name="package-manager"></a>
 ## Using the Package Manager

-We upload this library to [Nuget](https://www.nuget.org/packages/SendGrid) whenever we make a release.
-This allows you to use [Nuget](https://www.nuget.org) for easy installation.
+We upload this library to [NuGet](https://www.nuget.org/packages/SendGrid) whenever we make a release.
+This allows you to use [NuGet](https://www.nuget.org) for easy installation.

 In most cases we recommend you download the latest version of the library, but if you need a different version, please use:

-`PM> Install-Package Sendgrid -Version X.X.X`
+`PM> Install-Package SendGrid -Version X.X.X`

 <a name="versioning"></a>
 ## Versioning Convention